Skip to content

 Is an SSL certificate mandatory?

 No law literally demands a certificate, but in practice you cannot do without one.
-Browsers mark HTTP sites as 'not secure', unencrypted forms are a privacy risk under the GDPR and Google favours HTTPS pages in its search results.
+Browsers mark HTTP sites as not secure, unencrypted forms are a privacy risk under the GDPR, and Google favours HTTPS pages in its search results.

 What does an SSL certificate cost?